 Maybe the horse is unhandled, in which case it is certainly not suitable for a beginner; maybe the horse is lame or sick, in which case it is not suitable for a beginner because there are many things that come with caring for a lame or sick horse that a beginner doesn't know or understand and that could cause more suffering on the horse’s part.

-More often than not, young horses that are green broke or advertised as ďbrokeĒ are being given away for free or very small charge because they are dangerous or have serious vices or behavioral issues.
+More often than not, young horses that are green broke or advertised as “broke” are being given away for free or very small charge because they are dangerous or have serious vices or behavioral issues.
 None of those things are suitable for beginners.

 Also, let me clarify one thing.
 Just because you have been taking lessons or riding broke horses for 5 or 10 or 20 years, that does not automatically qualify you to buy an untrained horse and train it yourself.
 There is a very big difference between being able to recognize/ride

 All children and beginners should start out with a horse very much like this one, very well trained and responsive but at the same time, docile and a bit lazy.

-As a person gains experience and Ďfeelí, then they can begin working their way up to green horses.
+As a person gains experience and ‘feel’, then they can begin working their way up to green horses.
 The best way to do this is by working under a trainer or hiring a trainer to work with you.

 trained one from scratch (under the watchful eye of a professional trainer).
 I trained one other on my own a couple of years before that but I’ll be the first to admit that it was a mistake.
 I wasn't ready and the horse paid the price.
 Thankfully, I had the means to give him a forever home so he didn't end up on a killer truck.

 I’ve been riding now for about 25 years and training (mostly my own horses until recently) for a little over 10 and I still don’t know how to handle certain things that come up with green horses: for instances like that, I still have my professional trainer to turn to.
 To believe that someone who had been riding a schoolmaster for 5 years would know when to push and when to back off on a greenie by themselves is ludicrous.